fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 =======================================================================
 - This is a very small user story which was to change color of left panel menu.
 By Default background color was gray which did not set enough contrast to pass the usability/accessibility test so this has been changed to `rgb(217,217, 217)` which sets background color to dark gray and on contrast testing , it did pass the test.

-192963
+192963: Web: As an Authenticated Practitioner, I should be able to Search the Person Directory, so that I can locate a Person and view their details
-Web: As an Authenticated Practitioner, I should be able to Search the Person Directory, so that I can locate a Person and view their details
+192964: Web: As an Authenticated Practitioner, I should be able to view details about a Person, so that I can informed about the Person and initiate communication with the them
 =============================================================================================================================================
 - All the APIs are externalized into config.json file and mapped through config.ts file as variables which are consumed.
 For more notes on this please read role directory user story (194064) user story.
 - Service directory can be searched through left panel as well as from home page landing page tile which would have text label 'Search People'.